 Even more competition

 It’s a competitive world out there, you know it too well.
 And, perhaps not surprisingly, this is still connected to how your customers see your pricing strategy.
 As a company, you should offer some unique value: you may be the store that has it all, you may deliver in 24 hours, you may have the most affordable products, or you sell one-of-a-kind items.
-However, when your prices are “unfair”, your customers lose sight of this unique value and go shop around.
+However, when your prices are “unfair,” your customers lose sight of this unique value and go shop somewhere else.
 Why would they stick to a company that makes them overpay?
 In some cases, your use of dynamic pricing might drive customers towards competing companies.

 The tech has to be good

 The thing is that AI-driven technologies have to be implemented strategically and well-built.
 That’s just how it is.
 You don’t need a data scientist who’s not interested in how the solution will affect your business.
 You need a provider (be it in-house or a tech partner) who understands your business, matches the right technology to your requirements, and helps you make sense of your newly-made AI solution.
 You need your dynamic pricing model to be tailor-made, so it answers your needs: the prices can’t be lower than you can afford and can’t be higher than the customers are willing to pay.
 The optimal price can be calculated considering various factors, and not every factor will be important to your business.
 You might base your prices on limited supply, higher demand, timing, and competition prices.
 Whatever works for you.
 As always: keep your business strategy in mind when adding tech to it.
 It’s there to work for you.
 Period.

 Is it too risky?